 STEP 1 – Decide Where and What to Buy

-While it might seem like a no brainer.
-The first step in the home buying process is trying to decide where you want to live, what type of home you are looking for and what features are “must have’s” or “would be nice to have’s” in a home.
-There will always be trade-offs, but I am here to help sort through the options to find you the best house, at the best price, and with as many of your wants and needs as possible.
+While it might seem like a no brainer, the first step in the home buying process is trying to decide where you want to live, what type of home you are looking for and what features are “must have’s” or “would be nice to have’s” in a home.
+There will always be trade-offs, but I am here to help sort through the options to find you the best home, at the best price, and with as many of your wants and needs as possible.

 - What type of home am I looking for?
 What style of home is best for me?